 So you've already been to the pumpkin patches, and you're ready to take Halloween to the next level - you're ready, in fact, to put it in motion.
-Well, we know six different ways to take this haunt on the road - with everything from an old-fashioned train ride through fields of pumpkins, to a spooky tour through a haunted ship, to a terror-filled hayride through fields of zombies.
+Well, we know six different ways to take this haunt on the road - or the sea - with everything from an old-fashioned train ride through fields of pumpkins, to a spooky tour through a haunted ship, to a terror-filled hayride through fields of zombies.
 Whatever Halloween means to your family, you can make it a ride at one (or more) of these vehicular annual haunts.
 After all, the family that guns down armies of zombies together stays together.